Vyral/base-template/_posts/2019-01-25-introducing-mitzi-santayana-team-lallys-newest-buyer-specialist.md

 Mitzi’s favorite part of working with a team is that her teammates all have each other’s backs.
 When you utilize Mitzi as an agent, you will also have the help of our entire team.

-As our new buyer specialist, **Mitzi looks forward to being your No. 1 agent.** Let’s go find you your dream home!
+As our new buyer specialist, **Mitzi looks forward to being your No. 1 agent.** Let’s go find you your dream home\!

 If you have any questions about Team Lally or the services we have to offer you, don’t hesitate to reach out to us.